hphelion/documentation/moonshot/prepare.releasenotes.md

 **Installation**

-To enable maximum reliability in the Cloud environment, do not select the controller nodes when performing the <b>Create Compute Region</b> action for the Moonshot/Standard server.
+* To enable maximum reliability in the Cloud environment, do not select the controller nodes when performing <b>Create Compute Region</b> action for a Moonshot/Standard server.

-###Known issues in the 1.0 release### {#known-issues}
+###Known issues in 1.0 release### {#known-issues}

 The following are the known issues for HP Cloud OS for Moonshot 1.0.

 ####Installation####

-* The region size can only be extended.

-* Create Region fails due to a GET_SERVER_CERTIFICATE verification failure.
+* The <b>Create Compute Region</b> command may fail due to a GET_SERVER_CERTIFICATE verification failure.
 To resolve this issue, follow this process:

- 1. In the Admin Node, edit the following file in the given path:
+ 1. In the Admin Node, edit the following file: /opt/dell/chef/cookbooks/hp_cos_apollo_100/recipes/server.rb
- `/opt/dell/chef/cookbooks/hp_cos_apollo_100/recipes/server.rb`

  2. Go to line 245 and add the -k switch.
 Change this command:
  `" curl  #(keystone_protocol...` to `" curl  -k #(keystone_protocol...`

  3. Execute this command:
- `- knife cookbook upload hp_cos_apollo_100 -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`
+ `knife cookbook upload knife cookbook upload -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`

  4. Remove the Cloud and create it again.

+* The region size can only be extended.
+To reduce the region, remove the cloud and create it again.

 ####Provisioning####

-* After you de-provision a bulk node, the topology sometimes continues to display the "PROCESSING" state in the Administration Dashboard for a lengthy period of time.
+* After you de-provision a bulk node topology, the topology sometimes continues to display the "PROCESSING" state in the Administration Dashboard for a lengthy period of time.
 You can resolve this issue by increasing the timeout value of the IPMI driver:

- 1. Edit this file:
+ 1. Edit this file:  /usr/share/pyshared/nova/virt/baremetal/MoonshotIPMI.py
- `/usr/share/pyshared/nova/virt/baremetal/MoonshotIPMI.py`

- 2. Go to line 225 and change `timer.start(interval=1.0).wait()`  to  `timer.start(interval=30.0).wait()`
+ 2. Go to line 225 and change `timer.start(interval=1.0).wait()` to ` timer.start(interval=30.0).wait()`

- 3. <b>Save</b> and <b>Exit</b>
+ 3. Save the updated file, and exit your text editor.

  4. Execute the command:
  `restart Nova-compute`

 * Under some circumstances, after launching a workload profile in the Administration Dashboard, and then using <b>Terminate Workload</b> to deprovision, the workload/topology continues to list the state as "Processing".
 In the <b>Deployed Workloads</b> tab, selecting <b>Delete Workload</b> resolves the issue.

 ####General####

-* Edit Network option is enabled in the Networks page in the Administration Dashboard.
-There is no impact on the functionality if you retain the default network settings.
+* Due to an issue, the <b>Edit Network</b> option appears enabled in the Networks page of the Administration Dashboard.

-* Edit Extra Specs option is enabled for Flavors.
-This allows you to change the extra specs of the default flavor which will fail the instance.
 There is no impact on the functionality if you retain the default settings.

+* The <b>Edit Extra Specs</b> option appears enabled for Flavors and allows you to change the extra specs of the default flavor; doing so will result in a failure for the instance.
+To ensure smooth functioning of the instance, retain the default settings.

-* When you display the nodes table using Moonshot Management, the disk sizes for all discovered nodes appear to be 500 GB.
+* When you display the nodes table using Moonshot Management, the disk size for all discovered nodes appears to be 500 GB.
+This issue occurs due to the inability to gather the storage information through the IPMI commands.

 ##For further information## {#for-further-information}

-For additional related information on HP Cloud OS for Moonshot:
+For additional information on HP Cloud OS for Moonshot:

-* [HP Cloud OS for Moonshot documentation web site](/cloudos/moonshot/): Provides the topics listed below, plus FAQs, video tutorials, and more.
+* [HP Cloud OS for Moonshot Documentation web site](/cloudos/moonshot/): Provides the topics listed below, plus FAQs, video tutorials, and more.

-* [Install & Configure Your Cloud](/cloudos/moonshot/install): A set of sequential, connected topics that walk you through the installation and configuration process.

-* [Support Matrix](/cloudos/moonshot/prepare/supportmatrix/): Information about platform support requirements for the HP Cloud OS for Moonshot core functions, including requirements for component products.
+* [Support Matrix](/cloudos/prepare/supportmatrix/): Information about platform support requirements for the HP Cloud OS for Moonshot core functions, including requirements for component products.

+* [Install & Configure Your Cloud](/cloudos/moonshot/install/): A set of sequential, connected topics that walk you through the installation and configuration process.

-* [Operational Dashboard Help](/cloudos/moonshot/manage/operational-dashboard/): Contains topics about the Operational Dashboard user interface dialogs and options.
+* [Operational Dashboard Help](/cloudos/manage/operational-dashboard/): Contains topics about the Operational Dashboard user interface dialogs and options.

-* [Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/): Contains topics about the Administration Dashboard user interface dialogs and options.
+* [Administration Dashboard Help](/cloudos/manage/administration-dashboard/): Contains topics about the Administration Dashboard user interface dialogs and options.

-* [Utilities](/cloudos/moonshot/manage/utilities/): Describes the HP Cloud OS for Moonshot utilities.
+* [Utilities](/cloudos/manage/utilities/): Describes the HP Cloud OS for Moonshot utilities.

-* [Troubleshooting](/cloudos/moonshot/manage/troubleshooting/): Advice to resolve issues you may encounter with HP Cloud OS for Moonshot.
+* [Troubleshooting](/cloudos/manage/troubleshooting/): Advice to resolve issues you may encounter with HP Cloud OS for Moonshot.

-* [Building Images](/cloudos/moonshot/manage/image-builder/): Shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.
+* [Building Images](/cloudos/moonshot/manage/image-builder/): Shows how to use the Disk Image Builder to create images for HP Cloud OS for Moonshot.

 * [Backup and Restore](/cloudos/moonshot/manage/backup-process/): Describes how to backup and restore HP Cloud OS for Moonshot.

+* [Related Topics](/cloudos/moonshot/related-topics/): Links to pertinent HP Moonshot System and OpenStack documentation.

 ###Legal Notices and Disclaimer### {#legal-notices-disclaimer}